 The leading cause of death in children with autism spectrum disorder is drowning.
 In many cases, drowning secondary to elopement is a preventable tragedy.
 As in Xavion’s case, locks are advised but don’t always work, so it is necessary to address the root causes of wandering to prevent the next tragedy from occurring.

-Nearly 50 percent of individuals with ASD have attempted to or have successfully eloped from a known adult.
+Nearly 50% of individuals with ASD have attempted to or have successfully eloped from a known adult.

 Families often focus on trying to prevent wandering with gates, locks, and alarms.
-While these efforts are advisable and do help prevent some instances of elopement, the reasons why an individual is eloping must be identified in order to design an effective intervention.
+While these efforts are advisable and do help prevent some instances of elopement, you must identify the reasons why an individual is eloping in order to design an effective intervention.
 Behavior analysts can help families by focusing on function-based interventions designed to prevent the behavior.

-Functional assessment is used to address many behavior issues and can also be applied to elopement.
-As in the case of any behavior, data must be collected and evaluated within the context of the display of the behavior in order to understand why it is occurring.
+Functional assessment is used to address many behavior issues and can also be applied to elopement and children with autism.
+As in the case of any behavior, we need to collect and evaluate data within the context of the display of the behavior in order to understand why it occurs.
 Behavior analysts refer to the “why” of the behavior as the “function.”
 In a review of the assessment and treatment of elopement, Dr. Megan Boyle and Dr. Reesha Adamson of Missouri State University found that the most common functions for elopement are:

 - To get away from a place, activity, or person (escape)

 - To obtain access to an item, activity, or person